 Decoupling, Divestment, ESG Investments

-Decoupling in eco-environmental terms can be defined as a striving for economic growth without creating corresponding environmental impacts.
-Nations, industries, and corporations, will still reach full potential and economic growth; and perhaps achieve even greater success, by following sustainable practices.
+Decoupling in eco-environmental terms can be defined as economic growth without creating corresponding environmental impacts.
+Nations, industries, and corporations will still reach their full potential and economic growth; and perhaps achieve even greater success, by following sustainable practices.
 Economic growth for companies can be achieved while simultaneously lowering a company's carbon footprint, and striving for a sustainable environment.